Human Resource is a huge market as every year you have a fresh batch of professionals who are ready to dive into the sea of corporate companies.

 1. Receive unwanted applications:

-Once you post your job requirements on any of the portals that you have access to, the job seekers will get attracted towards it like bees as it will be public posting.
+Once you post your job requirements on any of the portals that you have access to, the job seekers will get attracted to it like bees as it will be public posting.

-You will have no control on who is applying for post and hence there are high chances that the applicants might not be fit at all for the vacancy.
+You will have no control over who is applying for the post and hence there are high chances that the applicants might not be fit at all for the vacancy.

 But there are options of filtering the candidates within the portal which might give you some relief from the pain.

-2. Online Job posting doesn’t ensure filling up of vacancies:
+2. The online job posting doesn’t ensure filling up of vacancies: